adarshraj99/ML-DL.md/ML testing.md

 #### Regression supervised learning:
 For contineous data prediction like house prices, stock prices, customer behaviour.
 These learn to predict numbers out of infinitely possible numbers.
 Some common types are:
-* Linear regression
+* Linear regression.
+Frameworks used for linear regression: Scikit Learn.
 * Polynomial Regression
 * Support Vector Machine Regression
 * Decision Tree Regression
 * Random Forest Regression

 #### Classification supervised learning:
 Solves a classification problem where the output variable is a categtory like any colour, any disease, any other condition, email spam.
-Here, the output is not infinite possiblities but only a set of outputs.
-It learns from input data and by using probablity distribution over output groups.
+Here, the output is not infinite possiblities but only a **set of outputs**.
+It learns from input data and by using **probablity distribution** over output groups.
 Some common types are :
-* Linear Regression : For Predicting a continuous value like house prices.
-Frameworks used for linear regression: Scikit Learn.
 * Logistic regression: Used for Binary classification tasks like : mail Spam Detection ,loan approvals by learning probablity of binary outcome.
 Used for both.
 Framework used : Scikit Learn,
-* support vector machines(SVMs): effecrive in high dimentional soaces.
+* support vector machines(SVMs): Effective in high dimentional spaces.
 Used for both regression and classification.
-* Decision Trees
+* Decision Trees: Suits both Classification and Regression supervised learning.
-* Random Forests
+* Random Forests: Suits both Classification and Regression supervised learning.
-* Naive Bayes
+* Naive Bayes: It is particularly usefull for **text classification** tasks, such as spam detection, sentiment analysis, and document categorization.
 * K-Nearest Neighbors (KNN)
 * Neural Networks :Highly capable model capable of handling various types of data and tasks including image and speech recognition by learning complex patterns from data.
 Library used : Tensor Flow
 * Gradient Boosting Machines(GBM):